Melibe coleman. Romblon, Philippines, March 2017)

 A transparent nudibranch

-The Grail of nudibranchs?
+The Holy Grail of nudibranchs?
 Really?
 What's so special about it?
-"This is a newly discovered nudibranch, very hard to find and really amazing.
+"It's a newly discovered nudibranch, very hard to find and truly amazing.
 But you have to see for yourself.
-You know, we have divers from all over the world coming here just to photograph it.
+You know, we have divers from all over the world who come here just to photograph it.
 Its name is Melibe colemani.
-Tell the guide that you want to see it, he will show you some..."
+Tell the guide you want to see some, and he'll show it to you..."

 And it's true, you have to see it to believe it...
 This sea slug is translucent!
-You can see its organs through! 😮
+You can see its organs right through it! 😮

 The Melibe colemani shows me its left profile.
 You can see its organs through its translucent body.
 (Romblon, Philippines, March 2017)